Manchin's boat too homely to be a yacht, experts say

 You could call it a houseboat, but that would be like calling Air Force One a plane.
 Within the sunny, air-conditioned confines of the custom-built, 65-by-20-foot, three-story steel hull, David has packaged more space and amenities than most apartments and condominiums and many houses.
 The 1,500 square feet of interior living space embrace 3 1/2 bedrooms (including a 14-by-20-foot master suite), 3 1/2 bathrooms, and a bright and open living/dining area (complete with a granite dining table) where the DeLanceys have comfortably entertained as many as 50 people to watch a Blue Angels air show or the colorful start of major yacht races on the bay.

 Canadian Tad Roberts has worked as a naval architect since the 1980s, responsible for some of the most iconic yacht designs of his generation.
 Roberts and Fickett both place the value of Almost Heaven at about $300,000, noting that unlike yachts whose furnishings are built into the boat, Manchin’s consists of freestanding household items (and a lot of throw pillows).
 The Delanceys told the Post they spent $900,000 building and outfitting the boat.
-The cost to build the boat new could be anywhere between one- and two-million dollars, according to the experts interviewed for this article.
+The cost to build the boat new could be anywhere between $1 million and $2 million, according to the experts interviewed for this article.

 The online fact-checkers at PolitiFact report that in 2014 Manchin purchased the boat for $220,000 from a bank using a liquidation company as a broker.
 The value for insurance purposes was reportedly $700,000.